Skip to Main Content

 In-text Citations

-• Appear in the body of your paper to signal that an idea, evidence, or finding is not your own.
+• Appears in body of your paper to signal that an idea, or finding is not your own.

 • Correspond with sources listed on the reference list.